 Once discharged home, Kevin received care from the Huron Perth Community Stroke Rehabilitation Team (CSRT) which came to his home for several months.
 Kevin supplemented this therapy with his own workouts, which he continues to this day, along with private therapy to sustain the gains he has made through the years.

-Dr. Robert Teasell, Medical Director of the Stroke Rehabilitation Unit at St. Joseph’s Health Care London’s Parkwood Institute, and Associate Scientist, Lawson Health Research Institute, says there is a growing evidence of the value of long-term stroke rehabilitation.
+Dr. Robert Teasell, Medical Director of the Stroke Rehabilitation Unit at Parkwood Institute and Associate Scientist, Lawson Health Research Institute, says there is a growing evidence of the value of long-term stroke rehabilitation.
 He would like to see formalized stroke rehabilitation extend much longer.

 “Research shows the brain can continue to recover and improve for a long period of time after a stroke – longer than the typical three to four months of therapy most patients receive,” he says.
 “The longer the therapy the better people become at relearning how to walk, regaining their independence, and performing higher level skills such as banking and grocery shopping.”